thomaspre/fauxton-supervisord/README.md

 Supervisord start the fauxton service with specified docker couchdb endpoint By default fauxton listening on 8000

+## Application logs

+Get all logs by mounting a volume on /var/log/supervisor

 ## Test by command line with couchDB docker

-docker run -d --name couchdb couchdb docker run -d -p 8000:8000 --link=couchdb:couchdb --name fauxton thomaspre-fauxton-supervisord
+docker run -d --name couchdb couchdb docker run -d -p 8000:8000 --link=couchdb:couchdb -v /tmp/log/my_fauxton:/var/log/supervisor --name my_fauxton thomaspre/fauxton-supervisord

-Then open http://docker-machine-ip:8000/ to see fauxton interface plugged on this couchdb server
+Then open http://docker-machine-ip:8000/ to see fauxton interface plugged on this couchdb server and /tmp/log/my_fauxton for stdout and stderr

 Fauxton will use by default couchdb:5984 if couchdb host ping work or throw an error